AT A GLANCE

 Syracuse’s Learning Communities give you the opportunity to live with a group of students in a residence hall around a common major, theme, or interest.
 There are more than 25 communities to choose from, including the Multicultural Living-Learning Community; the Science, Technology, and Math Learning Community; and the International Relations Learning Community.

 We have one of the longest-running—and most highly ranked—study abroad programs in the nation, so it’s no wonder that almost half of Syracuse students study abroad at least once during their time as undergraduate students.
 You can choose from 100 different programs in 60 countries and engage in internships, Signature Seminars, language study, homestay, and community engagement projects.

-In addition to World Partner programs, Syracuse offers programs in its seven centers abroad, including Beijing, Florence, Hong Kong, London, Madrid, Santiago, and Strasbourg.
+In addition to World Partner programs, Syracuse offers programs in its six centers abroad, including Florence, Hong Kong, London, Madrid, Santiago, and Strasbourg.

 We offer accomplished first-year students the exciting opportunity to spend their first semester abroad in Florence, Italy; Madrid, Spain; or Strasbourg, France.
 The Discovery Program will help set the tone for your college career and is designed for those interested in the arts, humanities, languages, international studies, social sciences, mathematics, natural sciences, engineering, computer science, or a pre-health track.

 You’ll be part of a tight-knit community and support system from the time you arrive through your years as a seasoned alumnus.
 It’s this combination of rigor and support that propels Syracuse grads to excellent post-graduate outcomes and long-term successes.